-Types of Vascular Disease of the Legs
+Types of Vascular Disease of the Feet

 There are many types of vascular diseases that can occur in the legs – below are some of the common ones that can be treated at the Center for Vascular Medicine and the cause of the disease.
 You can generalize these diseases as failures to transport blood to or from key areas of the body.
 It is best to treat these diseases as early as possible to avoid future complications.

 - Peripheral Artery Disease (PAD).
 PAD is caused by a chronic narrowing or blockage in the arteries and can lead to several problems, including cramps, pain, sores, skin-color changes and ulcers.
 In the most severe cases, called critical limb ischemia (CLI), amputation may be needed.